jhpyle/docassemble/_docs/security.md

   [Profile].
 * The contents of the user's [Playground].
-* Other information associated with the user, such as authentication tokens for integration with the GitHub API.
+* Other information associated with the user, such as authentication tokens for integration with the GitHub API and authentication tokens created for the user's e-mail address with [`DAOAuth`].

 When **docassemble** deletes a user account, it does not delete:
 * Records created by the user using [`DARedis`] or [`write_record()`].